alexfbasa/Practical-OpenShift-for-Developers-course/README.md

 OpenShift requires containers to run inside a pod, meaning that you cannot directly run a single container without a pod.
 However, it is possible to have a pod with just a single container, which is what we will use in this course, utilizing the Hello World container image specific to this course.

+## Pod Vs Container

+* Pod:
+  In OpenShift, a pod is the smallest and simplest unit of deployment.
+It represents a group of one or more containers that are scheduled and run together on the same host.
+  A pod provides a cohesive and isolated environment for containers to run within.
+It encapsulates multiple containers and their shared resources, such as networking and storage.
+  Containers within a pod share the same network namespace, allowing them to communicate with each other using localhost or private IP addresses.
+  Pods are designed to be ephemeral and disposable.
+They can be easily created, scaled, replicated, and destroyed as needed.
+  Pods can be managed and orchestrated by OpenShift, which handles scheduling, load balancing, scaling, and other management aspects.

+* Docker Container:
+  A Docker container is a lightweight and standalone executable package that includes everything needed to run an application, including the code, runtime, system tools, libraries, and dependencies.
+  Containers created using Docker are typically single entities, representing a specific application or service.
+  Docker containers are designed to be portable and consistent across different environments.
+They can be easily shared, distributed, and run on different hosts or platforms that support Docker.
+  Containers created with Docker are isolated from the host system and other containers, providing process-level isolation and resource management.
+  Docker containers can be built, deployed, and managed using Docker tools and technologies.
+  In summary, a pod in OpenShift is a higher-level construct that manages one or more containers and provides an environment for them to run together.
+It offers additional features and abstractions for managing groups of containers.
+  On the other hand, a Docker container is a standalone unit that encapsulates an application and its dependencies, providing portability and consistency across different environments.
+OpenShift can utilize Docker containers as part of its pod-based architecture.

 ## Creating Pods from files